Improving energy efficiency and shifting to clean, renewable energy can enhance patient outcomes and minimize costs.

 Practice Greenhealth has cultivated resources and created tools to help our members identify and address their energy usage step-by-step.

-Step 1: Tracking, measuring, and benchmarking current energy use
+Step 1: Track, measure, and benchmark current energy use

-Accurate energy tracking tools help hospitals identify underperforming buildings, verify the effectiveness of any efficiency efforts, and identify opportunities to improve.
+Accurate energy tracking and management tools help hospitals identify underperforming buildings, verify the effectiveness of any efficiency efforts, and identify opportunities to improve.

 - EPA’s benchmarking starter kit